Kaholo/kaholo-plugin-okta/README.md

 2. Event Hook Name (String) **Required** - The name of the new event hook.
 3. Webhook URL (String) **Required** - The URL of the webhook to send all the events data to.
 4. Secret (Vault) **Optional** - The value to attach as the token for the HTTP authorazation header in the requests sent to the webhook.
 If not specified, uses API token.
 5. HTTP Headers (Text/Object) **Optional** - If specified, attach the specified headers to requests sent to the webhook.
-Can be passed either as key=value pairs, each header seperated with a new line, or as an object fron code.
+Can be passed either as key=value pairs, each header seperated with a new line, or as an object from code.
 6. Active (Boolean) **Optional** - If specified, activate the new event hook.

 ## Method: Event Hook Action